Style: Essays

 Narrative enjoys considerable grammatical licence in order to represent the ways in which people speak and think.
 The fused sentence is never

-advisable, but sentence fragments, the one-word ‘sentence’ and sentences that begin with conjunctions are
+advisable, but sentence fragments, the one-word ‘sentence’ and sentences that begin with conjunctions are all effective devices for emulating

 thought, as if the character were actually thinking aloud –